krayon/ratslap/README.md

 ----
 ## Notes ##

-No Copilot generated code accepted.
+No Copilot (or other AI) generated code accepted.

 ### Key names ###